Charpollo/LEOS-RO/flight-rules/REALISM_REQUIREMENTS.md

 ## CRITICAL: Physics Realism is Non-Negotiable

-Red Orbit is a **professional disaster simulation platform**.
-Every aspect MUST be physically accurate and realistic.
+Red Orbit is a professional disaster simulation platform.
+Every aspect must be physically accurate and realistic.
 This is not a game or visualization - it's a tool for understanding real space disasters.

 ## Core Realism Principles

-1. **Physics Engine is MANDATORY**
+1. Physics Engine is MANDATORY
    - Real collision detection with accurate momentum transfer
    - Proper fragmentation patterns based on impact velocity and angle
    - Conservation of momentum and energy
    - No "visual-only" demonstrations in production

-2. **Orbital Mechanics - CRITICAL**
+2. Orbital Mechanics - CRITICAL
-   - **ALL objects must be in orbit around Earth**
+   - ALL objects must be in orbit around Earth
    - Earth's gravity must be simulated (μ = 398,600.4418 km³/s²)
    - Objects follow Keplerian orbits until perturbed
    - Collisions create debris that remains in orbit